LeaVerou/lea.verou.me/blog/2023/design-state-of-html/index.md

 so there is a lot more freedom.

 Each *State of X* survey consists of two parts:
-Part 1 is a quiz: a long list of lesser-known and/or cutting-edge (or even upcoming) features where respondents select one of three options:
+<dfn id="part1">Part 1</dfn> is a quiz: a long list of lesser-known and/or cutting-edge (or even upcoming) features where respondents select one of three options:

 ![Screenshot of question saying "Custom Elements" with answers 🤷 Never heard of it/Not sure what it is, ✅ Know what it is, but haven't used it, 👍 I've used it](images/feature-example.png)
 Starting with State of CSS 2022, respondents could also add freeform comments to provide more context about their answer through the little speech bubble icon.